KamilSJaron/reproductive_mode_TE_dynamics/README.md

 ![sim_1](figures/sim_2ch_literature_pars.png)

-This is also expected because the equilibrium prediction of infinite population is also 0, given the parameters used in simulations.

 #### Selection model

 I used the same function as Dolgin and Charlesworth 2006 (implemented in [get_fitness.R](scripts/get_fitness.R), the function uses two parameters that correspond to decrease of fitness due to individual TE insertions and multiplicative effect given number of TEs present already in genome (epistasis).
 These parameters were selected so they show ~2% fitness decrease between 50 and 51 TE copies, a standard yeast TE copy number that was used in the experiment for estimation of fitness effects in yeast.
 Evaluation is in script [calculate_sa_and_sb.R](scripts/calculate_sa_and_sb.R) and the resulting fitness function is shown in following figure, where expected simulation space is marked with vertical lines.